Marketplace Fees

 Look past the headline fee

 A referral fee, transaction fee, or final value fee is only one layer.
-Payment processing, listing fees, offsite ads, fulfillment costs, storage, and returns assumptions all change the channel outcome.
+Payment processing, listing fees, offsite ads, fulfillment costs, storage, and returns all change the outcome.

 Handle shipping and tax carefully